haimovich-dev/SSH-Hardening-Automation-Script/README.md

 - "GCC": A C compiler used by "Make" to compile .c files into binaries (Version C89 and above are requried)
 - "Make": A builder package that compiles the source files, creates the directories and all the dependencies, uses the 'MakeFile' after running the configure.ac file.
 - "wget": non-interactive file downloader, will be used to download the source from the OpenSSH website
+- "tar": archiving/extrackting tool, will be used for the tarball

 If one or more of the packages are missing, the script will install them with the previouslt found packaet manager.